Skip to main content

 Dashboard

-You can see your component’s data, functions, files, and other info using the dropdown in the Dashboard.
+You can see your component’s data, functions, files, logs, and other info using the dropdown in the Dashboard.
+You can also use the dropdown to exclude info from certain components.

 Screenshot of the component dropdown